lgonzalezrouco/pti/virtualmachine.md

 3. Go to Settings/Storage/Controller IDE, click the disk icon and select the Ubuntu file that you downloaded before.

+4. Go to Settings/Display/Screen and set Graphics Controller = VBoxVGA.

-4. Go to Settings/Shared Folders and create a new shared folder.
+5. Go to Settings/Diplay and create a new shared folder.
 Select the folder that you want to use to exchange files between your system and the virtual machine (you may prefer to create one for that first).
 Select the "mount point" (the path within the virtual machine), for instance "/shared".

 ## Step 4: Launch the virtual machine and configure Ubuntu